NUS-FinTechLab/Reg-Guru/data_ingestion/README.md

 # Ingestion Pipelines

-This directory houses the ingestion stacks that scrape regulatory sources, process them into structured documents, and embed text chunks into vector stores for Retrieval-Augmented Generation (RAG) workloads.
-The shared base classes in `src/common/` keep core logic reusable so new jurisdictions can plug into the same scrape → process → embed flow.
+This directory houses the ingestion stacks that scrape regulatory sources, normalize documents, and embed text chunks into vector stores for Retrieval-Augmented Generation (RAG) workloads.
+Shared base classes in `src/common/` keep core logic reusable so new jurisdictions can plug into the same scrape → process → embed flow.

 Currently implemented pipelines: